 Compare Before You Buy –

-People are now more interested in buying things online and e-commerce market is booming because of the comfort and discount online portals offer to consumers.
-If you’re one of them who love to shop online then this tip is for you.
+People are now more interested in buying things online and the e-commerce market is booming because of the comfort and discount online portals offer to consumers.
+If you’re one of them who loves to shop online then this tip is for you.
 If you research well before you buy anything online you could save some bucks.
 The CEO of MR10.in, a list reviewer brand of India revealed that “The research and our filtered list helped thousands of customers to save their money and finding the best items for the long run.
 Thus they don’t waste money on low quality and expensive things instead they get the same value for lower money.”

 Investing in Gold –

 Investing in gold can be quite a great idea if the market conditions favor it.
 However, during an economic recession or depression, investing in gold or property might not be a good idea because these sectors are highly volatile and prone to heavy gains or loss.
 Contrary to popular belief, converting your money into gold biscuits isn’t always the best way to safeguard its monetary value.
 The increase in investment in gold also contributes to inflation as there is a shortage of currency in the market.
 Gold lacks utility; the people investing in gold are more speculating rather than investing.

 Also read – Protect your Family Future with Term Insurance.

 Ask yourself; are you heavily dependent on credit cards when out shopping?
 It is a great way to pay for things that we otherwise cannot afford because we’re awaiting the payday.
 However, it comes as a bit of a shocker when we see the bill at the end of the month.
 It is best that you avoid swiping the card unless it is an absolute necessity.
 Even if you do swipe the card for payment, make sure that you have the full funds to pay the amount by the due date.
 There are many retailers who try and lure customers using the free shipping/ zero interest EMI schemes, but it just a trap to compel users to buy more than what we actually need.